4 Ways to Show Your Community Your Classes Are Made for Them

 The images you include with your course description can further illustrate that your classes are made for the people you serve.
 Wherever possible, use photos of real students and instructors.
 Featuring local people in your course listing creates a point of resonance with students who see people who look like them or even people they know!

-In course descriptions and marketing messages, be sure to highlight what students will gain by taking a course.
+In descriptions and marketing messages, be sure to highlight what participants will gain by taking a course or attending a camp.
 This goes beyond a list of skills to convey how the class will change or enrich the student’s life.

 Many students are looking for more than skill development, they want a valuable experience.

-Many students are looking for more than skill development, they want a valuable experience.
+Many learners are looking for more than skill development, they want a valuable experience.
 Highlighting aspects like meeting new people, lifelong learning, or improved wellbeing can help students envision themselves in your classes.
-Specific, tangible, and unique course impacts let students know your courses are the right fit for them.
+And they can help parents envision their kids growing with your organization.
+Specific, tangible, and unique course impacts let people know your offerings are the right fit for them and their family.

-Your course descriptions can also tell students exactly who the class is for.
+Your course and camp descriptions can also tell students and parents exactly who the offering is for.
 You might use language like:

 Such specific language sends a signal to your ideal student that they’ve found the right class for them.
 It also helps registrants easily identify any age or skill-level requirements that might affect their ability to fully experience the class.